pduranti/mercadolibre.github.com/_posts/guide/apendix/2012-05-03-design-considerations.markdown

 [Cross-origin resource sharing (CORS)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) is a web browser technology specification which defines ways for a web server to allow its resources to be accessed by a web page from a different domain.
 This is a way to overcome the [same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy).

-All the APIs return a special header:
+All the API return a special header:

 {% highlight http %}
 Access-Control-Allow-Origin: *